basicjohn/johnedmondson.dev/README.md

 Contact form for sending me an email.
 Also, links to my social media accounts.
 (Pinterest, Twitter, LinkedIn, GitHub, etc.)

 #### Other Feature Ideas

+- Add a dark mode toggle
+- Add a loading screen
+- Add a 404 page
+- Add a "Back to top" button
+- Add a "Scroll to section" button
+- Add a "View on GitHub" button
+- Add a "View on CodePen" button
+- Randomize on reload the font colors and font family for each section

 ## Authors